Top 5 On the Job Training Methods for Skill Development

-On the job training is a kind of experiential or hands-on training.
+On-the-job training is a kind of experiential or hands-on training.
 This training allows employees to acquire knowledge and apply it to the actual duties at the same time.
 In other words, employees are learning by doing.

-In most on the job training methods, senior and experienced supervisors or leaders will play the role of trainers.
+In most on-the-job training methods, senior and experienced supervisors or leaders will play the role of trainers.
 They’re in charge of providing knowledge, guiding skills, and then giving performance evaluations.
 The training can take place anywhere without the classrooms, depending on the required tasks.

 Find out how to turn new people into team players faster & smarter with animation: